inhighered/pal/data/LearningProposal.md

 * I want to focus on Engineering Projects-While all of the genres, skills, and practices in this course contribute to STEM career paths, I recommend focusing your attention on the following assignments as MORE catered to practical engineering careers (*but you can make any assignment related to engineering*): Reference Library, Tutorial eBooklet, LLM Challenge: Descriptions, AI Challenge: SOP, Progress Report, Recorded Presentation, Recommendation Report, and keep up with all the participation.
 * I want to focus on Computer Science and Dev Projects- While all of the genres, skills, and practices in this course contribute to STEM career paths, I recommend focusing your attention on the following assignments as MORE catered to digital and computer application careers (*but you can make any assignment relate to CS*): Reference Library, Technical Video or Video Demo, Tutorial eBooklet, Prototype Brief, Progress Report, Usability Report, and keep up with all the participation.
 * I want to spend minimal time and effort while still passing--Respect.
 The lower-point assignments are also easier and faster to complete because they require less creativity and concept application (but you will still practice the core skills).
 If you want to get by with a passing "C" grade in an efficient, easy way, I recommend focusing on all the participation points and a few small projects to earn your 20 total points.
-* I'm a technical writing major or minor: Yay\!
-Happy to have you in the program\!
+* I'm a technical writing major or minor: Yay!
+Happy to have you in the program!
 You should follow the "A" path to get experience across all the major contexts.
 And then complete the Text Tools Challenge and the Design Tools Challenge to practice with our core software.